Eric-Mendes/pixel-art-map/README.md

     - `factor=15`

         - *What's the best factor for your image?
-You have to find that out by trying different numbers when you resize it.
+You have to find that out by trying different numbers when you resize it.*

 4. `player_x`, `player_y` and `player_z`: the player's position.

 5. `auto_build` assumes True or False.
 By default it is False, which means: do not build automatically.
+More information below.

 6. From source, run the code (keep in mind that you need to be inside the pipenv shell):
 ```bash